 To access objects in a database, you must start a session, open the database, and start a transaction.
 Then you can obtain a database root to start navigating the database.
-For example, in the Personalization application, you obtain the "allUsers" root to obtain User objects.
+For example, in the Personalization application (in UserManager.java), you obtain the "allUsers" root to obtain User objects.

+'''

 allUsers = (Map) db.getRoot("allUsers");

+'''